dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 ### Filtering on `rdfs:label`

-The `rdfs:label` of a resource is not a Knora value, but you can still search for it.
+The `rdfs:label` of a resource is not a DSP-API value, but you can still search for it.
 This can be done in the same ways in the simple or complex schema:

 Using a string literal object: